FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 Concurrently [this video critique of the same paper by Yannic Kilcher](https://www.youtube.com/watch?v=zKohTkN0Fyk) came out.
-While there is overlap, the video has significantly more background on IR (which the reader is assumed to have for this post) and doesn't dive as deeply into the methodological issues of the paper.
+While there is overlap, the video has significantly more background on IR (which the reader is assumed to have for this post) and doesn't dive as deeply into the methodological issues of the paper IMO.
 Moreover, this blog will detail additional experiments and suggestions for how this work could be used in the future.
 I recommend watching the video first, especially for people unfamiliar with IR or who are newer to field.

 Now on to the show.
 The blog will have the following structure.
-First discuss the paper's 3 contributions, followed by experiments I would have liked to see and analysis on future work.
+First discuss the paper's 3 contributions, followed by experiments I would have liked to see and finishing up with an analysis on future directions based on this paper.
 1. proposing theoretical bounds on the minimal number of dimensions needed
 2. measuring empirical bound on dimensions needed for specific properties
 3. practical experiments